The Queen's Gambit - Episode 1 review

 After getting checkmated, Beth wanted to know how he did it, but he wasn't interested to explain it, 'Not today', was the reply.

-Now that Beth has played an actual game, albeit a short four-move one, she could replay it on her daily visualization on the roof.
+Now that Beth has played an actual game, albeit a short four-move one, she could replay it on the ceiling.
 She also started playing various moves in her head to figure out the defence.
 She could play much more than four moves on her own as shown in the above scene.

 Custodian - Beth

 The custodian stopped Beth from continuing the game as she was about to make a move after 5...Qxg5 6.Nxg5 by saying, 'You resign now'.
-When Beth asked why should she resign, the custodian explained that she should resign because she lost the queen in 'that way' (terrible way).
-Beth claimed that he did not tell her the rules, the custodian said that 'it's not a rule, it's sportsmanship'.
+When Beth asked why should she resign, the custodian explained that she should resign because she lost the queen in 'that way'.
+Beth claimed that he did not tell her the rules.
+The custodian said that 'it's not a rule, it's sportsmanship'.
 How many times have you seen in movies and series that a player knocks his king down in a dramatic fashion to indicate a resignation but this show had a very nice explanation.

 Custodian - Beth